dhanesharole/dhanesharole.github.io/_posts/2017-06-28-what-u-should-learn-as-a-software-developer.md

 ---
 layout: post
-title: What have I learnt as a developer ?
+title: What u should learn as a software developer ?
 category: Software Engineering
 ---

 I have been working as an Application Developer for last couple of years in software industry.
 This journey has been amazing and has taught me lot of things.
 Recently, I was taking a stake of what exactly have I learnt in this industry ?
 How has it shaped me as a programmer and as an individual ?
 I am pretty certain that everyone will have her/his own personal experiences in this field.
-But this blog post is very specific to my learnings from different aspects of software engineering.
+But this blog post will try to answer this question of what 'you' as a software developer should learn ?

 ### Developer specific lessons:
 - Nothing gives you more clarity than reading code.
 Stackoverflow / some blog posts etc are all _mohmaya_.